inet-framework/inet/doc/src/users-guide/ch-network-nodes.rst

 end up being delivered to the correct component.
 Dispatchers need no manual configuration, as they use discovery and peek into packets.

-In there pre-assembled node models, dispatchers allow arbitrary protocol components to talk directly to each other, i.e. not only to ones in neighboring layers.
+In their pre-assembled node models, dispatchers allow arbitrary protocol components to talk directly to each other, i.e. not only to ones in neighboring layers.